 Skip advert

 The Skoda Kodiaq isn’t the most dynamic SUV, but it is comfortable, and the engine lineup is strong

 While some rivals are embracing hybrid drive, the Skoda Kodiaq is more cautious with its electrification options.
-The entry point to the range is the 148bhp 1.5 TSI four-cylinder petrol, which has mild-hybrid assistance and a cylinder-deactivation system that cuts in under light throttle loads.
-Performance from this unit is adequate, with a quoted 0-62mph time of 9.7 seconds, or 9.9 seconds for the seven-seat version.
-A seven-speed DSG twin-clutch gearbox is fitted as standard, as is front-wheel drive.
+The entry point to the range is the 148bhp 1.5 TSI e-TEC four-cylinder petrol, which has mild-hybrid assistance and a cylinder-deactivation system that cuts in under light throttle loads.
+This powertrain is fitted with a seven-speed DSG twin-clutch gearbox.

 The 2.0 TDI diesel is available in two power outputs, with 148bhp and front-wheel drive, or 190bhp and four-wheel drive.
-The former has a 0-62mph time of 9.6 seconds (or 9.8 seconds for the seven-seater), while the more powerful car manages the sprint in eight seconds exactly.
-Both come with the same seven-speed twin-clutch auto as the 1.5 TSI.
+Both come with the same seven-speed dual-clutch auto as the 1.5 TSI.

+Skip advert